gdhakal/data-access-and-extraction/data-from-rss/README.md

 # Data from RSS

 RSS is an acronym for Really Simple Syndication.
 Syndication means sharing or transferring.
 RSS feed is a way to deliver content to users when new content is added to the website.
 This way users do not have to visit the website everyday to find new content.
-Instead, the user can subscribe to the RSS feed of the website and be notified whenever there is a new post.
+Instead, users can subscribe to the RSS feed of the website and be notified whenever there is a new post.

 Many websites provide RSS feeds: